Oh the joys of cheaper drinks in the early evening a.k.a. happy hour.

 Why limit happy to an hour?

-If you find yourself wanting to quench your thirst at value while enjoying delicious eats, check out our picks for over 50 killer happy hour specials in Tucson.
+If you find yourself wanting to quench your thirst at value while enjoying delicious eats, check out our picks for over over 60 killer happy hour specials in Tucson.

 47 Scott • Scott & Co.